awslabs/ec2-spot-workshops/content/rendering-with-batch/start/on-your-own.md

 - An AWS Step Functions state machine
 - An instance profile for AWS Batch compute environment
 - The Cloud9 environment where you will run all the commands
+- An AWS IAM Role used by AWS Fault Injection Simulator

 After downloading the template, open the [CloudFormation console](https://console.aws.amazon.com/cloudformation) and on the top-right corner of the screen, click on **Create stack**.
 Follow the following steps: